 Alexandria Ocasio-Cortez beat the Democratic machine.
-Now she's helping other candidates do the same
+Now she's helping other candidates do the same.

-On the Thursday before New York’s June congressional primary, Alexandria Ocasio-Cortez, the 28-year-old Democratic Socialist, and Rep. Joe Crowley, the chairman of the House Democratic Caucus, gathered for their second and final debate at a Jewish community center in Queens.
-Ocasio-Cortez’s stunning primary victory, five days later, would shake up the Democratic Party and elevate her most notable campaign-trail pledge—the abolition of the Immigration and Customs Enforcement agency—to the top of the national political conversation.
+On the Thursday before New York’s June congressional primary, Alexandria Ocasio-Cortez, the 28-year-old democratic socialist, and Rep. Joe Crowley, the chairman of the House Democratic Caucus, gathered for their second and final debate at a Jewish community center in Queens.
+Ocasio-Cortez’s stunning primary victory five days later would shake up the Democratic Party and elevate her most notable campaign trail pledge—the abolition of the Immigration and Customs Enforcement agency—to the top of the national political conversation.
 But on that particular night, the looming showdown in the 14th District wasn’t even the most contentious primary fight on the lineup.

 That was the face-off between two Democratic candidates for the New York state Senate, the incumbent Sen. Jose Peralta and his challenger Jessica Ramos.
 Their primary isn’t until September—New York is the only state with separate primaries for federal elections—but the campaign had taken on a heated and distinctly personal tone.

-Note: Correction: An earlier version of this article misstated Ramos’ age.